yaeumh/yaeumh.github.io/README.md

 I am also a fan of K-Dramas before and I used to binge watch episodes, but to hectic schedules now and studies, I don't watch it that much anymore as before.

 Here's the list of some K-dramas I've watched before:

+- Snowdrop
+- Business Proposal
+- Hotel Del Luna
+- Weightlifting Fairy
+- True Beauty
+- Sweet Home
+- Twenty Five Twenty One
+- Forecasting Love and Weather
+- Love Alarm
+- Goblin
+- W
+- The Hymn of Death
+...and many more that I can't remember